wolfganghuse/ocp-stress/README.md

 - kube-burner

 # Prepare Environment
-Depending on your needs you can run Logging and Workloads on dedicated or the same Cluster.

 Openshift Cluster must be fully deployed with at least one Storage Class.
+Do not use this on a Production Cluster until you know what you are doing.
+Using the wrong settings you can burn down the House.
 # Setup Logging/Visualization Backend

 ## Needed Operators